-Gillette’s surgery simulation and training space is expertly designed to support care planning, training opportunities and community outreach programs.
+The surgery simulation and training space at Gillette is expertly designed to support care planning, training opportunities and community outreach programs.
 With a large operating room, advanced equipment, and observation and classroom space, we can meet a wide variety of educational needs.

 Simulation allows medical teams and trainees to practice procedures and techniques—including surgeries, critical care situations, communication strategies, and many other scenarios—in a risk-free environment.
 Using true-to-life facilities and advanced technology, teams can work through processes and hone their skills before working with patients.